Admissions to the MPub Program

 Applicants must also:

-• be capable of running page layout software
+• be capable of using page layout software;

-• be familiar with the basic principles of marketing and managerial accounting
+• be familiar with the basic principles of marketing and accounting;

 Qualifications and Prerequisites